What is atherosclerosis?

-During the physical examination, a stethoscope will normally be used to listen to the individual’s heartbeat and blood flow in the vessels.
+During the physical examination, a stethoscope will normally be used to listen to the person’s heartbeat and blood flow in the vessels.
 The medical professional will take special care to listen for sounds that indicate the narrowing of the blood vessels, which can often indicate the presence of plaque and clogged arteries.

 Tests that may aid a diagnosis of atherosclerosis include:

 - Blood pressure measurement: A doctor will check whether the readings are out of range.

 - Blood tests: To check the levels of fats, sugars, cholesterol and protein in the blood.
 Read more about blood tests.

 - Electrocardiogram (ECG): A method for testing the electrical activity of the heart.
 Read more about an ECG.

 - Chest X-ray: An image of the organs and blood vessels within the chest is taken, allowing doctors to check for abnormalities.

 - Echocardiography: An ultrasound is used to create an image of the heart.
 This can give doctors a holistic picture of the heart’s health.